mariefj/chessTournament/README.md

 At each round the program shows the games to play, then you choose to begin and end the round, and report players's scores.

-At the end of the tournament, you'll be able to update players'rank.
+At the end of the tournament, you'll be able to update players' ranks.

 #### DATA VISUALISATION : <a name="data-visualisation"></a> ####